Boston College. Office of the President

 Collection is open for research; portions are available digitally.

-"Father Rector's Office and President of Boston College" scrapbook in Series II is closed due to fragility.
-A photocopied duplicate of the scrapbook can be accessed in Box 4.
+"Father Rector's Office and President of Boston College" scrapbook in Box 3 is closed due to fragility.
+A photocopied duplicate of the scrapbook can be accessed in Box 4 and a digital version is also available.

 James H. Dolan, SJ, President's Office records